Belongs to: woodpeckers

 Recognition

-Green upperparts, pale below; red cap and black face, long bill
+Green upperparts, paler below; red cap and black face, long bill; long looping flight; 30 cm long

-Often seen feeding on the ground, digging up ants' nests; long looping flight
+Often seen feeding on the ground, digging up ants' nests and picking them up with its long sticky tongue

 Lifecycle